 We’ll also assess whether you have any existing foot concerns—such as bone spurs, bunions, flat arches, etc.—that may be contributing to an increased risk of developing ulcers.
 If so, we’ll recommend further treatment options (orthotics, diabetic shoes, etc.) to help mitigate that risk.

 We will set some follow-up appointments with you as well, to make sure that your wound healing is progressing on schedule.
-If getting to the office is challenging for you, some of these follow-ups may be conducted remotely via a telemedicine appointment.
-Feel free to ask us about this if you are interested.

 Advanced Healing Techniques

 One way we help our patients recover more quickly from their wounds is by incorporating MLS laser therapy into the treatment plan.

 With this type of advanced therapy, laser energy is used to trigger and accelerate various natural biological processes involved with tissue regeneration and anti-inflammation.
 This includes increased blood flow and oxygen to the treatment site, increased cellular metabolism, and reduced scar tissue formation.

 MLS laser therapy is most commonly associated with treatment for painful soft tissue inflammation, such as from plantar fasciitis or Achilles tendinitis.
 But it’s also extremely effective for diabetic wounds, too.

 The laser treatment stimulates the natural development of fibroblasts, which are cells that are responsible for synthesizing collagen, which in turn is necessary to repair skin tissue.
 As a result, we may be able to help your wound shrink and close much faster when MLS laser therapy is added to your wound care plan.

 Don’t Wait Another Day